CASE FILE #BLPD-1984-04-30-001

 Charges for Morgan Murders

-Cynthia Kelly testifies against Alvin Kelly, leading to charges for the murders of the Morgan family.
+Cynthia Kelly testifies against Alvin Kelly, leading to charges for the Morgan family murders.

 Oct 25, 1991